How to Start Freelance Technical Blogging

 How Much Does it Pay?

 Most freelance writers have a tough time making much money, but technical writing is among the highest-paid segments of the industry.
-I’ve been paid anywhere between $200 and $700 per article depending on the topic, publication, and length.
+I’ve been paid up to $1000 per article depending on the topic, publication, and length.
 It usually works out to between $50 and $250 per hour (excluding administrative work and pitching).
 Obviously, that’s a big spread, so you’ll have to balance the kind of writing you want to do with your desire for income.

 For example, you might get paid $500 for a long piece about something you’ve never used before.
 The upside to this kind of post is that you’ll learn a lot, but the downside is that your hourly rate isn’t great if it takes you 20 hours of work.